 I read every book that I review with teens, tweens, and library collections in mind.

 I don't review every book that I read.
 I try to review all books that I requested.
 If I don't review a book that I requested, it is because the book is not worthy of recommending to my peers or to teens.
-I review books that I feel will appeal to some segment of readers, a book that is bound to make a splash, a book that will be a must-read or a book that has something new to say or is an uncovered gem.
+I review books that I feel will appeal to some segment of readers, a book that is bound to make a splash, a book that will be a must-read or a book that has something new to say or is an undiscovered gem.

 Young Adult books--What We're Reading Now by Pamela Thompson is licensed under a Creative Commons Attribution 3.0 Unported License.